 Remember the old adage “the early bird gets the worm”?
 The same holds true for hiring – if you start early you’ll be able to pick from a larger pool of talent.
 You will also be giving yourself time to get to know your new recruits and cultivate their strengths and talents before putting them in charge of your customers.

-There are a variety of options available for tour operators, activity providers or small accommodation owners to find potential job candidates.
+There are a variety of options available for tour operators, activity providers or small accommodation owners to find a passionate tour guide.
 It is, of course, important to still leverage the classic resources such as online and print job boards, recruitment agencies and your website, but you should also leverage out-of-the-box hiring sources such as:

 Local colleges: A local university or college may offer a perfect pool of talent, because a college student’s slow season happens to coincide with your busy season – summer.